-Kate Brant, Director – Kate has spent many years promoting and supporting Indigenous education and culture.
-A graduate FNTI's Indigenous Community Health Approaches program, she now serves as one if its program volunteer advisors.
-Kate works as an Indigenous Community Development Worker with the Napanee Area Community Health Centre where she is a passionate advocate for the braiding together of Indigenous culture with mainstream healthcare for urban Indigenous people.
+Kate has spent many years promoting and supporting Indigenous education and culture.
+A graduate FNTI's Indigenous Community Health Approaches program, she now serves as one of its program volunteer advisors.
+Kate works as an Indigenous Community Development Worker with the Napanee Area Community Health Centre, where she is a passionate advocate for the braiding together of Indigenous culture with mainstream healthcare for urban Indigenous people.
 City of Kingston’s Grand Theatre has Kate as their Indigenous Grandmother Knowledge Keeper for when they have Indigenous plays for schools and audiences to enlighten people on the local Mohawk Nation.
 Kate also is a member of the Kingston-area Grandmothers Council, a member of the Tyendinaga Health Advisory Committee and the Tyendinaga Education Committee.
 She is also an avid crafter and cook who loves to infuse modern recipes with traditional Indigenous foods.

 Pam Detlor, Director

 Pam is a member of the Mohawks of the Bay of Quinte and formerly served as Deputy Church Warden for the Anglican Parish of Tyendinaga.
 Pam has served on the FNTI Board of Directors for the past three years.

 Mark’s family are members of the Mohawks of the Bay of Quinte and he is committed to contributing his expertise to FNTI’s strategic priorities.
 Mark owns McEvoy Management Consulting Inc. (MMCI) and consults with the federal government focusing primarily on Indigenous considerations in finance.
 He is passionate about contributing to the success of First Nations, Metis and Inuit enterprises, seeking to streamline and effectively manage their internal controls and reporting programs.